Doris Taylor, RN BSN

 But there is hope.

-As nurses, we impact a lot of people’s lives positively, but we don’t always think about how their trauma impacts our lives.
+As nurses, we impact a lot of people’s lives positively, but we don’t always think about how their trauma impacts OUR lives.
 We are so used to pushing through and not dealing with the emotional effects of what we experience with patients and their families.
-Quitting gave me the time and space to start working through the trauma I had carried around for that 20-year career.
+Quitting gave me the time and space to bring my humanity back into my life.

-Now that I have worked through the factors that led to my burnout, and the tools and practices that helped me recover, I’m on a mission to help healthcare workers escape burnout without feeling like they have to quit their career they’ve worked so hard to create.
+Now that I have worked through the factors that led to my burnout, and the tools and practices that helped me recover, I’m on a mission to help healthcare workers recover from burnout without feeling like they have to quit their career they’ve worked so hard to create.

 There is a way out of burnout.
 Whether you choose to stay in healthcare or find another career, learning tools to keep you out of burnout is important no matter which path you choose.